 (Updated on November 2020)

-First impressions count, there’s no denying it.
-And, although people always say to never judge a book by its cover – they inevitably do, especially when it comes to podcasts.
-Good cover art can make the difference between being ‘featured’ in Apple Podcasts (which is the new branding and identity from iTunes) and gaining tons of new listeners, to appearing unprofessional and setting your podcast up to fall flat on its face.
+First impressions count.
+And, although you should never judge a book by its cover – people inevitably do, especially when it comes to podcasts.
+Good podcast artwork can make the difference between being ‘featured’ in Apple Podcasts and gaining a lot of new listeners, to appearing unprofessional and setting your podcast up for failure

 Therefore, the real question is: how do you make your podcast’s image pack a proverbial punch?
 Luckily there are some handy (and easy-to-follow) tricks you can employ which will immediately help your visuals.
 Read the guide, cross the items off your checklist, and give your podcast some added pizazz!

 1. Get Your Podcast Artwork Dimensions Right

 Size DOES matter.
-First off you need to ensure your artwork follows some basic requirements (which are pretty much the same wherever you’re submitting) in terms of dimensions so that it gets accepted across the main podcast directories.
+Before you get into the nitty-gritty of designing your logo design, make sure you understand your podcast artwork must follow some basic requirements in terms of dimensions so that it gets accepted across the main podcast directories.

 Here are the Apple Podcasts’ album artwork specifications:

 - Must be a minimum 1400 x 1400 pixel resolution, recommended 3000 x 3000 pixels

 - Needs to be JPEG or PNG file

 - RGB color space & 72 dpi